hwuiwon/hwuiwon.github.io/_posts/2020-03-24-ipynb-to-md.md

 I needed a way to use nbconvert online and figured out that I could do so by using Google Colab.
 <br><br>

-> 1. Create a code block and run statement below.
+> I. Create a code block and run statement below.

 {% highlight python %}
 !pip install nbconvert
 {% endhighlight %}

-> 2. Type below
+> II.
+Type below

 {% highlight python %}
 from google.colab import files uploaded = files.upload()
 {% endhighlight %}

-> 3. If you run the code block above, an upload feature will appear.
+> III.
+If you run the code block above, an upload feature will appear.
 Simply select the .ipynb file and upload it.

-> 4. Replace **YOUR_FILE** to name of your .ipynb file you intend to convert and run the code block.
+> IV.
+Replace **YOUR_FILE** to name of your .ipynb file you intend to convert and run the code block.

 {% highlight python %}
 !jupyter nbconvert --to markdown **YOUR_FILE**.ipynb
 {% endhighlight %}

-> 5. If you have followed the steps above, .md file will be created.
+> V. If you have followed the steps above, .md file will be created.
 Type below to download it.

 {% highlight python %}
 from google.colab import files files.download('**YOUR_FILE**.md')
 {% endhighlight %}

+<br><br>
 Done!